 Students must maintain continuous enrollment to obtain their degree.
-Full-time and part-time students must register for the requisite ECTS credits points each semester in order to maintain continuous enrollment status at the institution.
-Students must be either continuously enrolled or on a leave of absence to be considered in good standing.
+Full-time and part-time students must register for the requisite ECTS credits each semester in order to maintain continuous enrollment status at CASS Europe Students must be either continuously enrolled or on a leave of absence to be considered in good standing.